Kleptomaniac/.vim/README.md

 ~/.v/vim_setup
 ```

-After that, you're done and vim looks a whole lot nicer!
+After that, you're done and vim looks a whole lot prettier!